Background pattern

 • If you have heart disease.

-• If you have a disease that affects the blood vessels of the brain.
+• If you have a disease that affects the blood vessels in the brain.

-• If you have blood disorders such as low white blood cell count (neutropenia/agranulocytosis), low platelet count (thrombocytopenia), or low red blood cell count (anemia).
+• If you have blood disorders such as low or lack of white blood cells (neutropenia/agranulocytosis), low platelet count (thrombocytopenia), or low red blood cell count (anemia).

-• If you have diabetes mellitus or any kidney problem (including kidney transplant), as these may lead to high levels of potassium in the blood that can be serious.
+• If you have diabetes mellitus or any kidney problems (including kidney transplant), as these can lead to high levels of potassium in the blood, which can be serious.

 • If you have liver problems.